Egypt's judges new frontline in battle against militancy

 Al Watan newspaper quoted him as saying on his Facebook page: "My weapon is ready, I swear whoever comes close ...
 I will erase his name from the notebook."

-(Additional reporting by Mahmoud Mourad and Stephen Kalin; Writing by Yara Bayoumy; Editing by Michael Georgy and Crispian Balmer)
+(Additional reporting by Mahmoud Mourad and Stephen Kalin; Writing by Yara Bayoumy; Editing by Michael Georgy, Crispian Balmer, Janet McBride)